 Contact the Statistics NZ HelpDesk on 0508 525 525 or our Library Research Support Unit, firstname.lastname@example.org.

 Check government departments and crown entities for official statistics.

 Statisphere - New Zealand's new official statistics portal, links to Statistics NZ and other agencies, under development

 Government publications are kept on the Central Library first floor area at the end of the Journals Collection.

-Check the Library Catalogue as some titles are also housed in the Hocken Collections, or other library locations.
+Check Library Search as some titles are also housed in the Hocken Collections, or other library locations.
 Since 2000 many former titles in print are now available, or continue online.

 Try a Subject search using 'statistics' as a subject keyword:

 Alternatively use an Advanced Keyword search.
 Enter the topic keywords, as well as the word 'statistics' as a Subject heading.